ankitmhn/ankitmhn.github.io/index.md

 Hi, I am **Ankit** and I love to dabble with bits and bytes.

-A founder of an IoT startup based in Bangalore I love to solve build solutions to real-world problems using.
+A founder of an IoT startup based in Bangalore I love to solve build solutions to real-world problems.
 My tools of choice are (not necessarily in that order):

 - MERN Stack (Webapps),
 - ElectronJS (Desktop apps),